scaleoutsean/solidfire-windows/README.md

 - NetApp HCI H410C with 2 cables uses vDS (see H615C below)

-### NetApp H615C
+### NetApp H615C and H610C

+- Network
-- Two Mellanox Connect-4 Lx with SFP28 (1 dual-ported NIC)
+  - Two Mellanox Connect-4 Lx with SFP28 (1 dual-ported NIC) on all H610C and H615C models
+  - Refer to driver instructions for NetApp H410C.
+Both H610C and H615C have a dual ported Connect-4 Lx; only the former has a dual-ported Intel 1/10 NIC with RJ45 port
-- NetApp HCI with ESXi uses vDS with switch ports in Trunk Mode which roughly translates to Windows Server Datacenter Edition with Network Controller and SET
+  - NetApp HCI with ESXi uses vDS with switch ports in Trunk Mode which roughly translates to Windows Server Datacenter Edition with Network Controller and SET.
+The H615C would likely invariably use a similar approach (and Trunk Mode), whereas the H610C could use a combination, either (Access Mode), or both
+- GPU:
+  - H610C: NVIDIA Tesla M10 (2 x M10)
+  - H615C: NVIDIA Tesla T4 (selected model, 3 x T4 GPU)

 ## Demo Videos